Tag: Latin America

 Funding the Frontlines of the Energy Transition

-At COP26, many governments and investment institutions announced commitments to phase out coal power and end direct international financing of the fossil fuel industry.
+By Peter Kostishack, Director of Programs At COP26, many governments and investment institutions announced commitments to phase out coal power and end direct international financing of the fossil fuel industry.
 Yet even with these commitments, governments’ planned oil and gas production is still double what is needed to meet the Paris Agreement’s 1.5°C limit.
-The work of frontline climate and land […]
+The […]

 Adaptation and Resilience: Responses to COVID-19 from Our Global Network